dbindel/cam-handbook/handbook.md

 registering the results of those exams, filing a dissertation), as well as petitions for change of status or for extensions on program milestones.
-For guidance on graduate school petitions and forms, students should communicate with the GFA (Erika Fowler-Decatur).
+For guidance on graduate school petitions and forms, students should communicate with the Administrative Manager.

 # Other Cornell resources